rzhilkibaev/cfgen/README.md

 Use with caching (see below).

 ## caching
-You can cache resulsts of evaluations.
+You can cache results of evaluation.
 This is useful when evaluation is slow or requires user input.
 List variable names (one per line) you want to cache in `cfgen.caching`.
-For these variables `cfgen` executes evaluation on first run, caches the results in `.cfgen.cache` and uses the cached result in subsecquent runs.
+For these variables `cfgen` executes evaluation on the first run, caches the results in `.cfgen.cache` and uses the cached result in subsecquent runs.